shoutem/shoutem.github.io/docs/extensions/my-first-extension/_posts/1970-01-07-WorkingWithData.md

   }
 ```

-Once fetched, restaurants will get to the app state.
-Convert them to an array format with `getCollection` function and connect `find` to redux store.
+Once fetched, restaurants will go into the app state.
+Convert them to an array with `getCollection` and then connect `find` to redux store.

 ```javascript{2-6}
 #file: app/screens/List.js